MaanyaSaxena/Semiconductor-Fault-Detection/README_fault_detection.md

 project doesn't, and the gap above a >2x difference in Average Precision from the *same model* — is the concrete cost of that choice.

-**Important Caveat:** Important caveat: This analysis compares one random train–test split with one chronological holdout split.
+**Important Caveat:** This analysis compares one random train–test split with one chronological holdout split.
 While the results demonstrate that the choice of validation strategy can substantially affect reported model performance, the chronological Average Precision of 0.067 should not be interpreted as a definitive estimate of future production performance.
 A single chronological holdout may produce an optimistic or pessimistic estimate depending on the characteristics of the